ChristianMDG/a-new-typing-game-with-vanilla-js/README.md

 - Added bonus if you know how to use Git well.

-And most important of all, have fun 🔥

-to run the project first
+And most important of all, have fun 🔥 the are two way to run this project first need internet connection and run directly the index.html

+second :

 run the command :
 -npm install
 -npx @tailwindcss/cli -i .\src/assets/css/input.css -o ./src/assets/css/output.css --watch

+go to the public and run : index.html